 “Our father died in 1935 when a tree fell on him and broke his back, and our mother died in 1937 of pneumonia.
 At that time, our family had a good house with 63 acres of orchards and farmland.
 Grandfather Cogburn sold all of the furniture, the house, everything.
 Our sister Agnes was sent to Winston-Salem to live with Aunt Ella.
 Grandma’s sister took Ruby and I to Eliada Orphanage on May 15, 1937, and set us out without anything.
 To get us to go, she told us we were going to buy our school clothes…but we bought nothing.
 She didn’t even let us take the clothes we had.
 Aunt Charlotte just slipped off and left us.
 I remember we cried for days.”

 When Gladys Murray died at 86 years old on December 28, 2012, the online obituary at the Wells Funeral Home in Waynesville, N.C. mentioned her beloved parents, her first husband, her last surviving sister, her daughter and son-in-law, and her many grand children and great-grand children.
-But there was no mention of Ruby – she had been completely stricken from the family roll call.
-The following news article tells us why:
+But there was no mention of Ruby – she had been stricken from the family roll call.
+The following news article explains why:

 (September 17, 1962/Waynesville, N.C.)